marano/blog/_posts/2014-07-25-starting-with-graph-databases-using-neo4j-and-rails.markdown

 Another option to connect a MRI Ruby application to Neo4j using the REST interface is the [Neography](https://github.com/maxdemarzi/neography/) gem from [@maxdemarzi](https://github.com/maxdemarzi).

 But here we will use the first one.
-Go ahead and add it to your Gemfile:
+Go ahead, add the reference to your `Gemfile` and `bundle install` it:

 {% highlight ruby linenos %}
 gem 'neo4j', github: 'andreasronge/neo4j'